The original do-it-yourself travel guide to Europe SM

 If you need a cell phone in Europe, your best bet might be to rent one after you get there.
 Tele-communications shops, springing up all over, lease cell phones.
 Alternatively you can buy a phone with a prepaid chip in many countries.

 If you are outside the country of registration and you want to call another country, you pay for two international calls.
-E.g., say you have a Swiss cellular phone and are in France making a call to Belgium, your call is routed via Switzerland and your bill is a google of wampum.
+E.g., say you have a Swiss cellular phone and are in France making a call to Belgium, your call is routed via Switzerland and your bill is a barrel of wampum.

 Caller Beware